Little Moreton Hall watercolour study

 Houses of this type and era were about expression of the status of the inhabitants.
-Architcture as art.
+Architecture as a statement.
 There is also something English about the dour black and white colours of the building.
 I tried to capture the feeling that the building stands tall and proud in our modern world, a gift from the age that built it, proud and noble.

 The hall is now in the care of the National Trust and guided tours are available.

 More information about the fascinating Little Moreton Hall (opens a new browser window)